yan-kisen/angugrails/README.md

   * integration tests for the grails application.
   * complete the rest of the cucumber functional tests for the full application.
   * jasmine and other unit tests for the javascript angular application.
-  * update angular-validation tests in my forked copy to pass with changes.
-  * improved server validation error handling.
+  * write a new angular-validation plugin that incorporates server and client validation handling like this does.
   * deployed demo.
   * localize error codes from server.
   * cross browser and mobile test.